Code4SA/old-code4sa.github.io/_posts/2016-07-08-unpacking-youth-issues.md

 <img src="/img/blog/youth-issues.jpg">

-June 16, a day set aside not only to commemorate the youth who were killed while marching for their right to education in 1976, but to shine the spotlight on youth today and the current challenges they are face as they start building their place in society.
+June 16, a day set aside not only to commemorate the youth who were killed while marching for their right to education in 1976, but to shine the spotlight on youth today and the current challenges they face as they start building their place in society.

 For the majority of South African youth, however, the future doesn’t look much better than the past.
 The data helps to paint part of the picture: